-Contact provides an information service for the family around the disabled child, whatever the child’s condition or disability, with or without a diagnosis, signposting families to appropriate support and services, so parent/carers know how to get the support for their family and are confident to deal with the challenges they face so that their financial disadvantage is alleviated.
-Contact engages families in shaping and influencing policy and services around the entitlements for disabled children, so families are understood, valued and included as equal participants in their communities and society.
+Contact provides an information service for the family around the disabled child, whatever the child’s condition or disability, with or without a diagnosis; signposting families to appropriate support and services, so parent/carers know how to get the support for their family; are confident to deal with the challenges they face; their financial disadvantage is alleviated.
+We engage families in shaping and influencing policy and services around the entitlements for disabled children, so families are understood, valued and included as equal participants in their communities and society.

-Support the work for families with disabled children, leave your comment and follow the Contact Scotland Facebook page
+Support the work for families with disabled children, leave your comment and follow us on Contact Scotland Facebook page.